 The route prices on lead time and the Full Moon calendar.
 Book Sunday-after-Full-Moon Phangan-to-Samui sailings 5 to 7 days ahead.
 Other periods are flexible.

 The route is short enough for a day trip from Samui to Phangan.
 A traveler can take the 08:00 Lomprayah from Big Buddha Pier, arrive Phangan by 08:30, spend the day on Phangan’s beaches, and catch the 17:00 or 17:30 return.
+A day trip needs only a small day bag, so you skip the checked-baggage handling that the through-ticket boats charge for, and boarding stays quick at both piers.

 Gulf monsoon (October to December) brings rough afternoon seas but the short 20 km crossing is less weather-sensitive than the Samui-Tao or Tao-Chumphon routes.
 Morning sailings cancel less than 3 percent of the time year round.
+When the wind does pick up in the afternoon, the catamaran handles chop better than the older slow boats, so a late-day crossing on rough water rides easier with Lomprayah.

 For the most current 2026 schedules, check current Koh Phangan to Koh Samui ferry schedules across all four operators.